stepweaver/Pokedex/README.md

 Click the "X", outside of the modal, or press the escape key to close the modal.

-The Pokedex Sarch and Navbar links do not work at this time.
+The Pokedex Search and Navbar links do not work at this time.